 object.
-In the Network Computing System, an entity that is manipulated by well-defined operations.
-Databases, files, directories, devices, processes, and processors are all objects.
+In the Network Computing System, an entity that is manipulated by well-defined operation; for example, a disk, a file, a printer.
+Every object has a type and is accessed through an interface.

 offline-nodelocked license.
 In License Use Management, an offline-nodelocked license is the copy of the concurrent-offline license that has been installed on a portable computer that is disconnected from the network.
 There cannot be more than one offline-nodelocked license for the same product, same product version, same product features, and same nodelock directory on the same machine (same target ID).
 There can be several nodelock directories on the same machine.
-The offline-nodelocked license is local to the portable computer where the application has been installed offline period.
+The offline-nodelocked license is local to the portable computer where the application has been installed.

+offline period.
 The maximum number of days that a user can reserve a concurrent-offline license.